Paula Almirón: The River and The Devil – Sophiensæle | Independent Theater in Berlin

 Residency support: wpZimmer, kunstencentrum BUDA, Kunstenwerkplaats, C-TAKT, La Bellone Maison de Spectacle, La Serre Arts Vivants (Montréal), CND Paris, SEN (Studio Etangs Noirs), Tenerife LAV, GC Het Huys, Meyboom Artist-run Spaces, Festival Próximamente – KVS

 A production by Four-Thirty-One vzw & Hiros in co-production with C-Takt netwerk, KAAP, Kunstenwerkplaats.
 With the support of Flemish Government & Vlaamse Gemeenschapscommissie.The guest performance takes place as part of Making Life in the Ruins, a festival by Sophiensæle, funded by the Capital Cultural Fund (HKF).
-Media partners: Missy Magazine, Siegessäule, taz.
+Media partners: Berlin Art Link, Missy Magazine, Siegessäule, taz.

 Paula Almirón, born in Buenos Aires and based in Brussels, works at the intersection of choreography and writing, exploring the ongoing intra-action between the social, the spiritual and the geological realms.
 Since 2019, her work has focused on “water choreographies”, with projects like Always Coming Hole (2021) and The River and The Devil (2025).
 Almirón collaborates with Wouter De Raeve on I Build My Language With Rocksin Brussels’ Northern Quarter and co-coordinated M33, a space supporting local neighborhood movements, while curating Swamp Sacrifices, a program centered on non-productivity and the Brussels swamp.